Our approach to recommendations

 Notifications

-Notifications are personalized to each Twitter account and you can choose which notifications you want to receive for either your web browser or your mobile device.
+Notifications are personalized to each X account and you can choose which notifications you want to receive for either your web browser or your mobile device.
 In addition to choosing notifications preferences, you have other options within the settings menu to filter the notifications you receive.
 These options include: quality filter, muted words, preferences, and advanced filters.

-• Quality filter, when turned on, it filters lower-quality content from your notifications, for example, duplicate Tweets or content that appears to be automated — it does not filter notifications from people you follow or accounts you’ve recently interacted with.
+• Quality filter, when turned on, it filters lower-quality content from your notifications, for example, duplicate posts or content that appears to be automated — it does not filter notifications from people you follow or accounts you’ve recently interacted with.
 You have the option to turn this on or off in your notifications settings.

 • Mute allows you to mute notifications for particular words and phrases you’d like to avoid seeing in your notifications.
 You can learn more about muting words and phrases here.
 You can also mute notifications for accounts you'd like to avoid seeing notifications from.
 This includes muting accounts you follow or don't know.
 For muted accounts you follow, replies and mentions by the muted account will still appear in your notifications timeline.
 You can learn more about muting accounts here.